kartoza/docker-geoserver/README.md

 docker run -it --name geoserver  -e PKCS12_PASSWORD=geoserver -e JKS_KEY_PASSWORD=geoserver -e JKS_STORE_PASSWORD=geoserver -e SSL=true -p 8443:8443 -p 8600:8080 kartoza/geoserver:${VERSION}
 ```

-If you already have your perm files (`fullchain.pem` and `privkey.pem`) you can mount the directory containing your keys as:
+If you already have your pem files (`fullchain.pem` and `privkey.pem`) you can mount the directory containing your keys as:

 ```
 ie VERSION=2.26.1